venmurasu-programming-team/Aug2021-contest/Readme.md

 ## Overall Objective

 In Machine Learning Engineering, major amount of time is consumed for data collection, data cleaning, model development and model evaluation.
-- In this preliminary round, we will focus on data cleaning and model evaluation aspects of Natural Language Processing (NLP) using a toy data to get a very basic understanding of how they work.
+- We will focus on data cleaning and model evaluation aspects of Natural Language Processing (NLP) using a toy data to get a very basic understanding of how they work.
-- The final round would involve all the 4 above mentioned tasks.

-The task in this round focuses on Machine Translation problem.
+The task focuses on Machine Translation problem.
 The participants are required to complete the following:
 - Create a Tamil to English translation dataset using the toy data given
 - Evaluate the translation performance of existing open source models/services